-Examples of learner malpractice include:
+Examples of learner malpractice/maladministration (identified in brackets after each example) include:

-- Use of false identification when registering for a qualification/or use of false identification in an assessment. - Offering a bribe of any kind to an assessor. - Copying from another learner. - Allowing their work to be copied by another learner.
+- Use of false identification when registering for a qualification/or use of false identification in an assessment.
+(Malpractice). - Offering a bribe of any kind to an assessor.
+(Malpractice). - Presenting evidence for assessment that that is not their own.
+Such as copying from another learner, using the internet, or using artificial intelligence to produce work without appropriate reference.
+(Either malpractice or maladministration depending on intent). - Allowing their work to be copied by another learner.
+(Either malpractice or maladministration depending on intent).

-It is the centre's responsibility to be mindful of potential learner malpractice/maladministration and to take appropriate action according to their policies and procedures to mitigate any adverse effect.
-The centre must explain fully to learners what malpractice/maladministration is and what the consequences are.
+It is the BHSQ Approved Centre's responsibility to be mindful of potential learner malpractice/maladministration and to take appropriate action according to their policies and procedures to mitigate any adverse effect.
+The BHS Approved Centre must explain fully to learners what malpractice and maladministration are and the consequences of this.